 - Complex to manage

-- Relies on everyone working together hence communication is critical
+- It relies on everyone working together; hence communication is critical

-- Room for mistakes are small as it impacts all the departments or discipline ie electrical, mechanical or software
+- Room for mistakes is small as it impacts all the departments or disciplines involved

 Concurrent engineering is a powerful workflow methodology, if implemented correctly, that will positively impact product quality and the objectives of the company.
 However, each company has no one-size-fits-all methods or procedures, and product development will differ.
 Hence, catering and putting a suitable system in place across the PPT framework is crucial to the success and a challenge faced by product managers.